Overview

 One form of BST is electroconvulsive therapy (ECT), which passes a controlled electrical current through the brain to incite a minor seizure.
 The treatment typically consists of six to 12 sessions.
 The surge of electrical activity may reduce symptoms in individuals with severe mental health disorders, such as major depressive disorder,2 obsessive-compulsive disorder, or bipolar disorder.
 Electroconvulsive therapy (ECT) is often recommended for treatment resistant depression.
 This procedure may have limited side effects and is fairly safe, sending electrical pulses through the brain to target symptoms of mental illnesses.
 Talk to your doctor about electroconvulsive therapy (ECT) to learn more about its benefits and potential risks.

 Repetitive transcranial magnetic stimulation (rTMS) is a non-invasive procedure and one of the most effective forms of brain stimulation therapies, involving magnetic fields to stimulate nerve cells in the brain.
 This treatment is typically used for individuals with depression who have not responded well to other treatment options.
-A coil placed against the scalp creates a magnetic field that stimulates specific brain areas.
+In repetitive TMS therapy, a coil placed against the scalp creates a magnetic field that stimulates specific brain areas.
 This type of treatment may effectively alleviate symptoms of depression by improving communication between different regions of the brain.
 It is typically carried out daily, five times weekly over four to six weeks.

 Vagus nerve stimulation (VNS) is another form of treatment for depression that may be considered when other treatments have not been effective.
 Vagus nerve stimulation (VNS) involves surgically implanting a device under the skin in the chest that connects to the vagus nerve by a wire.
 The pulse generator device sends regular, mild electrical pulses along the vagus nerve to the brain.
 Treatment benefits from these electrical pulses may take four to eight months to show, depending on the condition being treated, such as mental illness or movement disorders.

 Another example of BST stimulation therapies is deep brain stimulation (DBS), which involves implanting electrodes within specific brain areas.
-These electrodes produce electrical impulses that regulate abnormal neural activity and can influence certain brain cells and chemicals.
+In this brain-stimulation treatment, these electrodes produce electrical impulses that regulate abnormal neural activity and can influence certain brain cells and chemicals.
 It may take up to six months to find the most effective settings.
 This therapy is commonly used for conditions like Parkinson's disease and epilepsy, although it may also be used for obsessive-compulsive disorder (OCD) and depression.

 The effectiveness of BST may vary depending on the individual's condition.
 This type of treatment is only done with guidance from a healthcare professional who can determine the most appropriate treatment plan.
 In some cases, other treatments, such as medications or psychotherapy, may be recommended in combination with BST.